thinkUXca/jekyll-now/_posts/2017-06-26-Using-Tree-Testing-to-Find-Information-Architecture-Issues.md

 ### Run the rest remotely ###

-After you're confident in your test, you can submit it to
+After you're confident in your test, you can run the remainder of your tests using a remote testing tool.
+This will reduce the time required to both administer and analyze results from the test.

 ### Things to keep in mind ###